decisiveE/BurgerShotJob-for-qb/README.md

 1 - Drag & drop the decisive-job

-2 - You need to add the items in the CORE
+2 - You need to add the items and the job into the CORE

 3 - You need to make the items consumables and add them a picture in the inventory.